 A study of the grammar with readings in Daniel and Ezra.
+Elective, fall semester, even-numbered years.
+2 hours.

 264 ELEMENTS OF SYRIAC

 An introduction to Syriac grammar and the relation of the language and literature to Old Testament studies.
 Elective.
 2 hours.